Upcoming Webinars

 Hazardous Waste Regulatory Changes: The Generator Improvements Rule

-On November 28, 2016, the U.S. Environmental Protection Agency (U.S. EPA) issued a rule that finalized a much-needed update to the hazardous waste generator regulations to make the rules easier to understand and provide greater flexibility in how hazardous waste is managed.
-States with authorized hazardous waste programs, including California, must eventually adopt all of the U.S. EPA’s more stringent requirements, but can choose whether or not to adopt other requirements that simply provide greater flexibility or are otherwise less stringent than the existing federal regulations.
-California is now on the verge of adopting the mandatory and certain non-mandatory changes, with a likely effective date of July 1, 2024.
-This webinar will describe the rule changes that will be adopted for which type of generator (small quantity or large quantity or both) and discuss some potential implications for implementation at the State and Certified Unified Program Agency (CUPA) levels.
+On November 28, 2016, the U.S. Environmental Protection Agency (U.S. EPA) issued a rule that finalized a much-needed update to the hazardous waste generator regulations; the update made the rules easier to understand, as well as provided greater flexibility in how hazardous waste is managed.
+States with authorized hazardous waste programs, including California, must eventually adopt all of the U.S. EPA’s more stringent requirements, but can choose whether or not to adopt other requirements that simply provide greater flexibility (or are otherwise less stringent) than the existing federal regulations.
+California has adopted the mandatory changes, and certain non-mandatory changes, as of July 1, 2024; the plan for other non-mandatory changes is currently being formulated by the Department of Toxic Substances Control (DTSC).
+This webinar will describe the rule changes that will be adopted for different types of generators (small quantity; large quantity; or both), plus it will discuss some potential implications for implementation at the State and Certified Unified Program Agency (CUPA) levels.

 Hazardous Waste Regulatory Changes: The Generator Improvements Rule